prasadt1/flight-status-check-service/README.md

   - `flightNo`: the numeric flight number provided [_for example:_ `2462`]
   - `travelDate`: the date of travel [_date format_: `YYYY-MM-DD` - _for example:_ `2020-06-03`]

 Note: To test the service, `flightPrefix`, `flightNo` and `travelDate` parameters are set by default values to EW, 2462 and 2020-06-03.
-So you can easily check the service by heating `http://localhost:8080/flight-status` which automatically returns the JSON of the flight `EW 2462` in `2020-06-03`.
+So, you can easily check the service by heating `http://localhost:8080/flight-status` which automatically returns the JSON of the flight `EW 2462` in `2020-06-03`.
 However, you can input your desired flight data to check its status.

 **Business Events**